The first thing you need to know is that it is very common for an iPhone, iPad, or iPod Touch not to charge properly.

 - Using a car charger

 - By plugging it into a speaker system

 - and many more…

 The key to successfully charging your iPhone is a clean. stable, reliable power source.
-If the software in your iPhone detects power fluctuations then it will prevent it charging to prevent it being damaged.
+If the software in your iPhone detects power fluctuations then it will prevent it from charging to prevent it from being damaged.